christophernhill/wspeedi-sigularity/building_the_container/README.md

 at https://docs.sylabs.io/guides/latest/user-guide/.

 Here we focus on the specific application of these tools to getting WSPEEDI to work on a shared cluster.
-For this we start from a Singularity definition file
+For this we start from a so-called Singularity definition file that specifies a virtual configuration for a Singularity container image.
+From this definition we can build a container image that can be used on our Slurm cluster.
+The [definition file](./wspeedi.def) describes what software needs to be installed into the container image.